 Who will be receiving a gift from your family this year and what do you plan to buy them (or how much can you allocate to each person)?

-I’ll never forget walking through Toys ‘R Us with my mom last year (it was nearing midnight on Thanksgiving — we’re hard core) and watching a woman pick up a $13 item and say to her husband, “I don’t know who to give this to, but it’s only $13 and will be a nice filler gift.”
+I’ll never forget walking through Toys ‘R Us with my mom a few years ago (it was nearing midnight on Thanksgiving — we’re hard core) and watching a woman pick up a $13 item and say to her husband, “I don’t know who to give this to, but it’s only $13 and will be a nice filler gift.”
 In my world, $13 can be used for something other than a gift that is given with no intent and will probably be discarded by the recipient.

 By creating a list, I can now spend intentionally.
 When a deal arises, I can make sure it is actually being purchased for a person and that the amount fits within my budget.
 This will help me pass on many, many deals and thereby save money.
 Because, as Kari from KariPatterson.com told us, the only real way to save money is to not spend it.

-Check out our gift guides if you need some inspiration.
+Check out our great list of gift guides if you need some inspiration.
 The gifts have been hand-picked with the hope that people will enjoy them to the fullest.
+We also have a great list of toys and gifts for kids that WILL ACTUALLY BE USED.
+These have been tried, tested, loved and loved again by our kids and won’t just get thrown away after a few days.

 This post may contain affiliate links.
 See the disclosure policy for more information.